-With the Payroll Items list open, click the Payroll Item menu button, then select New.
+■ With the Payroll Items list open, click the Payroll Item menu button, then select New.

 Payroll item type Use for Yearly Salary Compensation to employees whose annual salary is independent of the number of hours actually worked.
 Compensation to salaried corporate officers (with expenses assigned to an expense account for corporate officer salaries).
 Paid sick time for salaried employees.
 Vacation pay for salaried employees.
 Hourly Wage Compensation based on the number of hours worked.
 Paid sick time for hourly employees.
 Vacation pay for hourly employees.
 Commission Compensation based on a percentage of another quantity (such as 7% of sales) or a flat amount times a quantity (such as \$8 times units sold).
 Deduction Any deduction from gross or after-tax (net) pay.
 Examples include union dues, loan repayments, and employee-paid insurance.
 Deductions can be flat amounts or calculated on a quantity such as the hours the employee works.
 Bonus One-time compensation awarded at the discretion of the employer.
+Advance Use to give your employees periodic or regular advance on upcoming pay.
 Addition Any addition to gross or after-tax (net) pay.
 An example is a recurring profit-sharing payout.
 Additions can be flat amounts or calculated on a quantity such as the hours the employee works.
 Company Contribution Any company-paid benefit or expense that you want to track with each pay cheque.
 Examples include employee benefits such as pension plans or health and life insurance.
 Company Contributions can be flat amounts or calculated on a quantity such as the hours the employee works.

-Other Tax Miscellaneous taxes based on employee wages.
+Payroll item type Use for Other Tax Miscellaneous taxes based on employee wages.
 These taxes may be paid by the company or the employee.
 Examples include payments to the Workers Compensation Board, the Ontario Employer Health Tax, and the Québec Health Services Fund.
 Other Taxes can be flat amounts or calculated on a quantity such as the hours the employee works.